starise/komorebi-tray/README.md

 A tray app to manage komorebi tiling window manager for Windows.

-- Switch between custom AutoHotkey configuration profiles.
+- Switch between multiple AutoHotkey configuration profiles.
+- Start, Stop or Pause komorebi using the tray menu.
+- Click on the tray icon to Pause/Resume komorebi.
+- Show the current workspace number on tray icon.

 ## How to start